-A spoonful of sugar may help the medicine go down, but a spoonful of cinnamon? that's an entirely different story.
+A spoonful of sugar may help the medicine go down, but a spoonful of cinnamon ... that's an entirely different story.

-It sounds like something you'd see on the television show, Iron Chef, only the seemingly innocent "cinnamon challenge" poses an alarming number of risks for kids and teens who take it on.
+It sounds like something you'd see on the television show Iron Chef, only the seemingly innocent "cinnamon challenge" poses an alarming number of risks for kids and teens who take it on.
 (The goal: to swallow a spoonful of cinnamon without washing it down with water.)
-Over the past few months, emergency rooms and poison control centers across the country have been flooded with calls from panicked parents and concerned school nurses about this prevalent trend.
+Over the past few months, emergency rooms and poison control centers throughout the country have been flooded with calls from panicked parents and concerned school nurses about this prevalent trend.

-To help you get ahead of the game, U.S. News Health has uncovered some of the most popular ways in which kids are challenging each other and possibly harming themselves.
+To help you get ahead of the game, U.S. News has uncovered some of the most popular ways in which kids are challenging each other and possibly harming themselves.

 The cinnamon challenge was sparked by the emergence of YouTube videos showing people swallowing large quantities of the common kitchen spice without water.
-Upon finishing the challenge, contenders are often immediately hit with a severe coughing fit and sometimes vomiting.
+Upon finishing the challenge, contenders are often immediately hit with an extreme coughing fit and sometimes vomiting.
 But these are just side effects of the challenge's more serious consequences, which can include lung collapse, pneumonia, and pulmonary edema (the abnormal build-up of fluid in the lungs).

-The MTV series, Jackass, first popularized the gallon challenge, in which individuals are dared to drink an entire gallon of milk--anything less than whole milk is usually considered cheating--in an hour without vomiting.
+The MTV series Jackass first popularized the gallon challenge, in which individuals are dared to drink an entire gallon of milk--anything less than whole milk is usually considered cheating--in an hour without vomiting.
 Of course, getting sick is inevitable: The human stomach is unable to process an entire gallon of milk in one sitting.
 Although participating in the gallon challenge won't necessarily put your child at risk for long-term health problems, you can expect a severe case of vomiting, diarrhea, cramps, and bloating.

 This game can go from funny to frightening very quickly.
 The objective is to see how many full-size marshmallows kids can fit in their mouths before they can no longer say the words "chubby bunny."
 This game is especially popular on camp-outs, and successful strategies involve utilizing every spare inch of the mouth, including the throat.
 Chubby bunny has resulted in several choking deaths over the past several decades, including the heated case of 12-year-old Catherine Fish, who suffocated while playing the game at an annual fair hosted by her Chicago elementary school in 1999.